Jonatino/subreddit-blocker/README.md

 # subreddit-blocker
-This userscript will block any subreddits you chose.
+This userscript will block any political subreddits.
+Feel free to modify the list of subreddits yourself to meet your own needs.

+By default it will block the following subreddits:
+- sandersforpresident
+- politics
+- worldpolitics
+- TrumpCriticizesTrump
+- coronavirus
+- The_Mueller
+- ourpresident
+- ABoringDystopia
+- politicalhumor
+- blackpeopletwitter
+- whitepeopletwitter

 ## Installation